julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 1. **Deposit a minimal amount**.
 In your new sub-account with the exchange, deposit the minimum amount required to make a transaction.
 In the case of Binance, the minimum transaction amount is 10 USD or its equivalent in crypto.
 In this way, your whole risk is limited to 10 USD.

-1. **Give the API key transaction permissions only**.
-When you create a new API key to access the new sub-account from within Superalgos, make sure you grant the key transaction permissions only.
-Do not grant withdrawal permissions.
-In this manner, if for some reason your keys fall in the wrong hands, an attacker would not be able to withdraw funds.
+1. **Give the API key transaction rights only**.
+When you create a new API key to access the new sub-account from within Superalgos, make sure you grant the key transaction rights only.
+Do not grant withdrawal rights.
+In this manner, if for some reason your keys fall on the wrong hands, an attacker would not be able to withdraw funds.

 1. **Get started with a paper trading session**.
 Before starting trading live, you may get acquainted with the system running paper trading sessions instead of live trading sessions.
 Paper trading sessions are live simulations running with real-time data feeds from the exchange, without actually placing orders.
 They allow you to understand how strategies work and analyze their live performance without actually placing orders at the exchange.
 Paper trading sessions do not require setting up your exchange account keys in Superalgos.
 These types of sessions may also be used to get signals over Telegram and acting on them discretionarily instead of letting the system trade in an automated fashion.